HomeCord/homecord-docs/info/home_channel_info.md

 > [!NOTE]
 > Please note that HomeCord will NOT highlight or feature non-standard Messages, and not Messages sent by non-Users.
 >
-> In other words: Messages sent by Bots, Webhooks, Discord's System Messages (such as Server Boost notifications or "This message has been pinned" notifications), and Messages with Polls in them, are all examples of what Messages are **NOT** featurable or highlightable to Home Channels.
+> In other words: Messages sent by Bots, Webhooks, and Discord's System Messages (such as Server Boost notifications or "This message has been pinned" notifications), are all examples of what Messages are **NOT** featurable or highlightable to Home Channels.

 > [!NOTE]
 > Due to limitations imposed by Discord's public Bot API, Bots & Webhooks cannot send regular Messages with more than 2k (2000) characters in them.